You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 Standardized Single Switch Port Connections

-In a Standardized AMP system on a single switch, Just Add Power Receivers and Transmitters are assigned specific ports for connection during configuration.
-AMP allows for any number of Receiver and Transmitter ports to be programmed; this is done in a way that systems that are the same size have the same port connections.
-For example, every system with 7 Receivers and 4 Transmitters will have devices connected to the exact same ports.
+In a Standardized AMP system on a single switch, Just Add Power Decoders and Encoders are assigned specific ports for connection during configuration.
+AMP allows for any number of Decoder and Encoder ports to be programmed; this is done in a way that systems that are the same size have the same port connections.
+For example, every system with 7 Decoders and 4 Encoders will have devices connected to the exact same ports.

 In essence: